Glad to Be in Gr. 3

 -Raising funds and planning the equipment needed to build an Inclusive Playground at Christina Gordon (Check out the video on our Facebook Page)

 This year, they will be focussing on the Inclusive playground, but are also looking for other ways to make CG the most Inclusive place to be.
 They will also be looking for someone to fill the secretary position.
 If you are interested in joining the Christina Gordon Inclusion Advisory Committee, please send an email to Karla Power at email@example.com.

 - Please make sure you have clearly labeled any coats, hats, water bottles, lunchboxes, etc. that you send to school.
 It is your child’s responsibility to keep track of these items throughout the school day.

-- Students are expected to read or be read to for a minimum of 20 minutes each night.
-Please make sure that students are returning books and book bags to school each Monday.
+- Students are expected to read or be read to for a minimun of 20 minutes each night.
+Please make sure that students are returning books and book bags to school each day.

 - Our classroom is participating in the "Take Me Outside for Learning" Challenge and as such will be going outdoors rain, snow, or shine each Thursday.
 Please make sure that students come to school dressed for the weather with appropriate footwear, hats, sunscreen, water bottles, etc. as needed.